accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Fill in form input fields with values that are likely to cause input errors (e.g. enter an incorrectly formed e-mail address).
 1. Validate the form.
-1. For each mandatory form field that has a format check (which will be displayed with an error after validation), check
+1. For each mandatory form field that has a format check (which will be displayed with an error after validation), check that
 	- that the expected data type and/or format are rendered by the screen reader when focused on the field;
 	- a visible text near the field indicates the expected data type and/or format.
 1. If this is the case, the criterion is validated.